 Screenleap is a free screen sharing application that helps you run better meetings.
 The bonus of this app is that it doesn’t require other parties to sign up for the service to see your screen.
 That saves a lot of time when talking with potential clients and partners.

-1Password for Teams
+11. 1Password for Teams

 1Password for Teams gives you full control over who has access to your team’s most important information.
 Manage what your remote team can see and do using the Admin Console.
 Instantly deploy, grant, and revoke access to shared vaults.
 You can even securely recover locked-out user accounts.

 At Weekdone, we encourage working remotely.
 It has many benefits for a company but only when it is done efficiently.
 We have spent a lot of time testing different products to find what works for us.